gsrawatishere/Kharcha_Tracker/README.md

-# 💸 Kharcha Tracker – Personal Budget & Expense Management App
+# 💸 Expense Tracker – Personal Budget & Expense Management App

-Kharcha Tracker is a full-stack MERN application designed to help users manage their budgets and expenses effortlessly.
+Expense Tracker is a full-stack MERN application designed to help users manage their budgets and expenses effortlessly.
 With an intuitive UI, secure authentication, and real-time financial insights, this app ensures you always stay on top of your personal finances.

 ---